stoplightio/docs/articles/hubs/markdown.md

 [You can use numbers for reference-style link definitions](1)

-Or leave it empty and use the [link text itself]

 URLs and URLs in angle brackets will automatically get turned into links. http://www.example.com or <http://www.example.com> and sometimes example.com (but not on GitHub, for example).